adamchainz/pytest-flake8dir/README.rst

 ``flake8dir.run_flake8(extra_args: list[str] | None = None) -> Flake8Result``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Runs flake8 in the current process, and returns a ``Flake8Result`` representing
+Runs flake8 and returns a ``Flake8Result`` representing the results.
-the results.

 ``extra_args`` may be a list of extra flags to pass to flake8, for example
-passing ``['--ignore', 'E101']`` would achieve the same thing as the above
+passing ``["--ignore", "E101"]`` would achieve the same thing as the above
 ``setup.cfg`` example.
-Note some arguments are already passed to ensure it runs
+Note some arguments are already passed to ensure flake8
-in the same process without multiprocessing - see source.
+runs in an isolated manner - see source.

 ``Flake8Result``